 But How Does This Affect ITC?

 If we consider the level of most alleged contact we can see it generally is of a low amplitude.
 EVPs are generally low volume; Ghost images when they appear are generally very dark; video is as a rule faint impressions.
 Seldom does anyone get anything that is in-your-face clear.
 Signal levels are as a rule very low.
-If you look at Figure 2A below, you can see how a 1/10 volt signal might be passed through an amplifier.
-Compare this to Figure 1A above, and you can see how the distortion is kept to a minimum as the signal is amplified.
+If you look at Figure 2A below, you can see how such a low level signal might be passed through an amplifier.
+It could be either an audio or a video signal, the important thing is that it must be amplified, yet reproduced accurately.
+Compare this to Figure 1A above, and you can see how the distortion is kept to a minimum as the signal is amplified. one can easily see how this is maintained as some waves are higher than others, yet the output is a faithful reproduction of the input.
+Those with higher amplitude follow the same order input to output.

 Now let's assume a feedback situation is created.
 The signal is still present, however it is riding on top of a very large signal created by the feedback loop.
 (Note the regions highlighted in yellow.)